jooyounggkim/jooyounggkim.github.io/_projects/p89_random_forest_trees.md

     ##   .. ..$ : NULL

 <br>
-I chose to visualize the tree predictions with ridgeplots in a predicts vs observed plot.
-The format of `pred` isn’t ggplot friendly, so we need to do some reshaping with `tidyr`, `aggregate`, and `merge` before
+I chose to visualize the tree predictions with ridgeplots in a predicted vs observed plot.
+The format of `pred` isn’t exactly ggplot-friendly, so we need to do some reshaping with `tidyr`, `aggregate`, and `merge` before
 plotting:

 ``` r